lt2713/MatrixChatbotGenerator/readme.md

 ## Accessing the Server Applications

 The flaskapp should be available at http://localhost:8000 (or your chosen port).
+To test if the application is running correctly, visit http://localhost:8000/helloworld in your browser.
 The Quizbot should be available to chat on the Matrix Home Server.

 ## Installation of the Client Application